Open Access FAQs

 When submitting my journal to the publisher, I'm asked whether I wish to pay for open access, assuming it is accepted.
 Do I have to pay for open access?

-If the publication arises from an RCUK or Wellcome Trust grant you must make the article Open Access.
-Although you can use the Green OA route and deposit a version of the article in ORCA, grants are given to Cardiff University for Open Access publications from these grant bodies, so if you want to use the Gold route and pay, this can be done.
-Contact email@example.com for further details of the process before you sign the licence agreement with the publisher.
+If the publication arises from an RCUK or Wellcome Trust grant, or acknowledges funding from any of the COAF charities, you must make the article Open Access.
+Although you can use the Green OA route and deposit a version of the article in ORCA, grants are given to Cardiff University for Open Access publications from these funders, so if you want to use the Gold route and pay, this can be done.
+See How do I access the central APC funds? for details.

 If the publication arises from another grant funder, then check their Open Access policies – they may provide funding for Gold Open Access payments.

 If you do not have funding, then you may be able to deposit a version of the paper in ORCA, Cardiff’s institutional repository.
-Find your journal on the RoMEO database to see what your publisher’s policy is on Green OA.
+Find your journal on the Sherpa RoMEO website to see what your publisher's policy is on Green OA.

-Where an RCUK grant is held by several institutions, who pays the Open Access fee?
+Where an article has multiple authors, who pays the Open Access fee?

-Any institution can pay the OA fee, but it is usually the institution of the corresponding author who will pay.
+Any institution can pay the OA fee, but it is usually the institution of the corresponding author who will pay, provided that the corresponding author’s institution has received money from the RCUK, Wellcome Trust or COAF member grant.
+If this is not the case, the institution of the grant-holder would pay the OA fee.

-What are the requirements for Open Access publication for REF 2020?
+What are the requirements for Open Access publication for the next REF?

 My publisher doesn't offer an Open Access route.
 Is there anything I can do?